Aquanty/rtd-hgs/docs/source/index.rst

 | Surface flow mass balance for a zone when Fluid mass balance for olf
   zones is used.

-The following binary output files may be created for a specific problem at each output time, in this case number 0001, as the simulation progresses.
-For many of these files, their creation is controlled by the output variable control file,
-*prefix*\ ``.output_variable``\ ``.control``, which is generated automatically by **HydroGeoSphere** unless an existing file is found.
+| The following binary output files may be created for a specific
+  problem at each output time, in this case number 0001, as the simulation progresses.
+For many of these files, their creation is controlled by the output variable control file, *prefix*\ ``.output_variable``\ ``.control``, which is generated automatically by **HydroGeoSphere** unless an existing file is found.
-These files are processed for visualization by **HSPLOT** as described in Appendix :ref:`app:hsplot` .
+  These files are processed for visualization by **HSPLOT** as described in Appendix :ref:
+| .

 | 123̄ *prefix*\ ``o.absolute_ap_change.0001``
 | Changes in fracture aperture.